fiee/generic_django_project/README.rst

 public sources and spiced with my own enhancements.

-I normally work with FeinCMS_ and its medialibrary_, but sometimes also with Photologue_, this is reflected in my setups.
+I normally work with FeinCMS_ and its medialibrary_, previously sometimes also with Photologue_, this is reflected in my setups.

 My webserver of choice is Nginx_ with gunicorn_, since my virtual server is always low on memory.
 Setup for Nginx_ with fcgi_ is also provided.